caltechlibrary/dataset/README.md

 The Dataset Project comes with following tools for working with collections of JSON documents.
 Serveral programs provided as part of the Dataset Project.

 dataset
-: A command line program for working with JSON documents as a collection
+: A command line program for working with JSON documents and their attaches as a collection

 datasetd
 : A web service that allows managing JSON document collections via a web service (nice platform for web applictions).
-It includes support for digital assets should they exist in a collection
+It includes support for digital assets should they exist in a collection.

-models
-: This allows you to enforce data models, expressed in YAML documents, on a dataset collection.

-digiset
-: This is a tool to manages an digital assets related to a dataset collection JSON object.
-The "attached" digital assets are stored in an OCFL v1.1 compatible directory structure in the collection using the asset version number and pairtree (e.g. `assets/v1/...`).

-These are enough to form the foundation for a light weight repository systems while remaining preservation friendly (e.g. via BagIt and RO-Crates).

 ## Why or when should I use Dataset v3?